ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 	void setBiasCustomFunction(const std::function<double(const unsigned)>& func)

-Set a custom bias function used to build the probabilities.
+Sets a custom bias function used to build the probabilities.

 It must be a **positive non-decreasing function**, i.e. :math:`f: \mathbb{N}^+ \to \mathbb{R}^+` such that :math:`f(i) \ge 0` and :math:`f(i) \ge f(i+1)` for :math:`i \in [1..total\_parents]`.
 For example